University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 For most of today we will work interactively, however a complete analysis should be scripted so we have a record of everything we do.
 This is often referred to as *Reproducible Research*, and in reality, our scripts are like an electronic lab book and will help you remember exactly what analyses you have performed.
-When you're writing your thesis, referring back to your scripts will be very useful for writing your methods section.
+When you're writing up methods for a report, paper or thesis, referring back to your scripts will be very useful.

 ## Running `bash` on your VM